quantixed/TrackMateR/README.md

 The goal of this R package is to import all of the data associated with the final filtered tracks in TrackMate for further analysis and visualization in R.

-**This package is under development and should not be considered stable until its first release.**

 ## Installation